Jacqueline-Wen/cs6120-AdvCompilers-Tasks/Task12-dynamic-compilers/discussion_post.md

 [Source code URL](https://github.com/Jacqueline-Wen/cs6120-AdvCompilers-Tasks/tree/main/Task12-dynamic-compilers)

-## Tracing
+## What We Did
-Admittedly, we wrote a more basic version of tracing.
-For our trace, we stopped tracing after 10 instructions.
-After rebuilding the control flow with guards and reconstructing function calling and returning, we wrapped our execution in a specualtive region, and our program returns "trace_success" if all guards hold, but returns "guard_failed" if there was a deviation from the expected path.
+For our tracing setup, we modified the Bril interpreter (brili.ts) to record at most 10 dynamic instructions, giving us a short, bounded trace.
+After generating this trace, our trace.cpp tool processed it by rewriting branches into guard instructions and reconstructing function calls and returns.
+We then wrapped the transformed trace in a speculative region.
+If all guards succeed at runtime, execution reaches the trace_success label and commits the speculative state.
+Otherwise, any mismatch triggers the guard_failed label, which falls back to the original program.

 ## Testing
 We evaluated our trace program on three tests: a custom `sum_loop` bril program and two existing benchmarks from the `core` folder in `bril/benchmarks`: `armstrong` and `sum-divisors`.
 Our created `sum_loop` program takes an input n and computes the sum of integers from 1 to n - 1.
 This gives us a simple, loop-heavy test.